 Check Your Credit

 A quick review of your credit history will reveal if your credit is in good shape.
 In addition, it can show any errors or discrepancies that should be reported to the credit bureaus as soon as possible.

 While you certainly don’t have to be debt free to buy a home, lenders will look at your debt-to-income (DTI) ratio (the percentage of your gross monthly income that goes toward your monthly debt payments), so it’s important to limit your debt or increase your income or both.

 Get a Pre-Approval Letter

 Knowing what properties you can afford is as simple as getting a pre-approval letter from your potential lender.
 By submitting the necessary income documentation, the lender may provide you with a written statement that states your qualifications for a loan up to a certain amount at a specific interest rate.

 Know Your Costs

-Knowledge is power, so knowing your costs ahead of time can go a long way in your financial planning.
+Knowledge is power, so knowing your costs ahead of time can go a long way in your financial planning, and using a mortgage calculator can be helpful in planning your budget.
 In addition to your down payment, it’s good to be aware of one-time fees such as closing costs, moving costs, appraiser and home inspection fees, along with recurring fees such as property taxes, mortgage insurance and homeowner’s insurance.